THALE CRESS

 The class of compounds called Pterins are also based upon Pyrazine rings and are very colourful compounds utilised by Butterflies as Butterfly Wing Dyes].

 Flavins are those substances with the structures shown above, where the radical 'R' (shown in red) can be any group.
-Two forms exist, an oxidised form which is yellow in aqueous solution, and a reduced form with hydrogen atoms on either or both nitrogen atoms.
+Two forms exist, an oxidized form which is yellow in aqueous solution, and a reduced form with hydrogen atoms on either or both nitrogen atoms.
 If both nitrogen atoms have a hydrogen atom (as shown) then the Flavin is fully reduced and is now colourless.
 If only partially reduced with a hydrogen atom on either nitrogen atom, then it may be either red or blue, depending upon certain other factors.

 CRYPTOCHROME 1

-An important role of Flavins within living things is that they chemically combine with proteins, the result called Flavoproteins.
-One such Flavoprotein is Cryptochrome 1 which is a Cryptochrome.
-Cryptochromes are a class of blue-light sensitive flavoproteins found in both plants and animals which play an important role in the regulation of circadian rhythms and in photomorphogenesis in Thale Cress.
 Cryptochromes change colour in response to either acidic conditions or by excitation with light (which frees an electron) where they undergo a change in oxidation similar to that observed in the Flavins.
 It is not possible to show the structure of Cryptochrome 1, for it has a very high molecular weight, consisting of about 500 amino acids and a flavin adenine dinucleotide.
 Cryptochrome 1 is known to have two chromophores; a Flavin and a Pterin in the specific form of 5,10-Methenyl-TetraHydroFolic Acid (or MHF for short).

 Other Flavoproteins mediate the phototropic response to light, where the plant moves in response to light.